 Rwanda’s Minister of Health Dr. Daniel Ngamije said that despite the government’s legalization with intentions of profiting from the production and export of marijuana, its use in the country is still prohibited.

 “This will not give an excuse for drug abusers and dealers.
-The law against narcotics is available and it will continue to be enforced,” Dr. Ngamije said on state-run television Rwanda Broadcasting Agency on Tuesday.
+The law against narcotics is available and it will continue to be enforced.
+Science has proved that this plant has elements that are often used to treat pain,” Dr. Ngamije said on state-run television Rwanda Broadcasting Agency on Tuesday.

 Legalizing marijuana is a tough decision since it could be detrimental to the youth if tough control measures are not enforced to combat its illegal usage, however, Rwanda is targeting a boost in the country’s revenue.

 The government of Rwanda says it is looking forward to reaping big from the economic opportunities it presents for medicinal purposes.
 The government also sees the marijuana industry as a strategic sector that will create jobs and businesses for communities.

 What You Need To Know About Medical Marijuana